tfiers/phd/ReadMe.md

 ## Organization

+Directories:
-- [`nb/`](nb) contains Jupyter Notebooks with exploratory and figure-producing code, both in Python, and later – from 2022 onwards – in Julia.
-These notebooks call code that has been factored out to external packages:
+- [`nb/`](nb) contains Jupyter Notebooks, with exploratory and figure-producing code.
+These notebooks are both in Python, and later – from 2022 onwards – in Julia.
+They call code that has been factored out to external packages:
-- [`pkg/`](pkg) contains Julia packages that define types and functions reused in multiple notebooks.
+- [`pkg/`](pkg) contains Julia packages, which define functions and data types that are reused in multiple notebooks.
-- [`web/`](web) contains config and code to build the [website](https://tfiers.github.io/voltage-to-wiring-sim) where the notebooks are hosted as a [JupyterBook](https://jupyterbook.org/).
+- [`web/`](web) contains config and code to build the [website](https://tfiers.github.io/voltage-to-wiring-sim) where the notebooks are hosted (using [JupyterBook](https://jupyterbook.org/)).

+Files:
-- [`Project.toml`](Project.toml) lists the names of the Julia packages our code directly depends on.
+- [`Project.toml`](Project.toml) lists the identifiers of the Julia packages our code directly depends on.
-  `Manifest.toml` records the exact versions of all packages used to generate the results (i.e. the notebook outputs).
+- `Manifest.toml` records the exact versions of all packages used to generate the results (i.e. the notebook outputs).
-  `setup.jl` is used to generate a new `Manifest.toml`, both for the main project and for the packages in `pkg/`.
+- `setup.jl` is used to generate a new `Manifest.toml`, both for the main project and for the packages in `pkg/`.
   It is only to be used when working on this codebase; not when you want to reproduce the results.